Mikejo5000/vsts-docs-pr/docs/report/analytics/building-extension-against-analytics-service.md

 ## Build a widget extension

 Widgets allow you to place items on a [dashboard](../dashboards.md) and to compose those items as required.
 Detailed information on creating widget extensions can be found in  [Building a dashboard widget that calls the Analytics Service](../../extend/develop/add-dashboard-widget.md).
-This topic covers how to call out to the analytics service specifically.
+This topic covers how to call out to the Analytics Service specifically.